 Direction of Relationship

 Do the data points on the scatter plot or alternatively the line of best fit slope upwards or downwards?
 A line sloping upwards from left to right represents positive correlation, i.e. it suggests that as one variable increases the other variable tends to increase as well.
-A downward sloping line from left to right indicates that there is negative correlation.
+A downward sloping line from left to right indicates that there is a negative correlation.

 These are individual values that fall outside the overall pattern of the relationship and could lead to over- or under-inflated correlation values.
 They may be due to errors or anomalies or exceptions in the data.
-Usually they would need to be excluded in order to obtain a better assessment of the correlation between the variables.
+Usually, they would need to be excluded in order to obtain a better assessment of the correlation between the variables.